burninggoose/mevn-stack-task/README.md

 ## Frontend

 Frontend is build on Vue with help of vue-cli.
-It was my first Vue project so I needed some boilerplate code to start with.
+It was my first Vue project so I needed some boilerplate code to start with and build it in one day.
 It also uses bootstrap 4 for some styling.

 ### Startup